Jepria/jfront-ui/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
-about: Suggest an idea for a feature or a new component for Chakra UI
+about: Suggest an idea for a feature or a new component for JFront UI
 title: Request to add [Component] component
 labels: ""
 assignees: ""